ICP-Hacker-House/ICP_Hacker_House_KR/README.md

 ### Judging

 #### Presentations and judging
-While the DFINITY, Patika, and Bitfinity crew will be judging submissions, each group will be presenting the project to hackers around their table in a small committee.
+While the mentors will be judging submissions, each group will be presenting the project to hackers around their table in a small committee.